DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.8](#1.8) Identify, analyze, and prioritize Business Continuity (BC) requirements (OSG-9 Chpt 3)

 - **Business Continuity Planning (BCP)**: involves assessing the risk to organizational processes and creating policies, plans, and procedures to minimize the impact those risks might have on the organization if they were to occur
-  - BCP is used to maintain the continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
+  - BCP is used to maintain the ❄️continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
   - Business continuity requires a lot of planning and preparation; actual implementation of business continuity processes occur quite infrequently
   - business organization analysis is the first step of the process, and the results are used to aid in the selection of team members and the design of the BCP process.
   - The primary facets of business continuity are:
     - Resilience: (e.g. within a data center and between sites or data centers)
     - Recovery: if a service becomes unavailable, you need to recover it as soon as possible
     - Contingency: a last resort in case resilience and recovery prove ineffective
+- Following are the steps for BCP:
+    - ✏️Project initiation: Develop a contingency planning policy statement, Conduct business impact analysis (BIA), Identify preventive control, Develop strategies for recovery, Develop an IT contingency plan, Plan testing, training, and exercises, Maintenance planning
+    - ✏️Scope: Initiation of the plan, Final approval of the plan, Demonstration of due care and due diligence to the satisfaction of management
+    - ✏️Business impact analysis: Identify critical assets, Conduct risk assessment, Determine maximum tolerable downtime (MTD), Failure and recovery metrics
+    - ✏️Identify preventive control
+    - ✏️Recovery strategy: Supply chain management (acquisition of computer equipment is assured during disaster), Telecommunication management (availability of electronic communication during disaster), Utility management (Availability of utilities like power, gas, water, etc.)
+    - ✏️Designing and development: approval
+    - ✏️Implementation, training, and testing
+    - ✏️BCP maintenance: Change management, Version control, Accounting for mistakes
+- NIST SP800-34 provides a guideline for developing a logical BCP.
+It can be found at: http://csrc.nist.gov/publications/nistpubs/800-34-rev1/sp800-34-rev1_errata-Nov11-2010.pdf

 - BCP vs DR:
   - BCP activities are typically strategically focused at a high level and center themselves on business processes and operations
   - DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance.
 It ensures sufficient technical controls in place to recover operations after a disruption